erikknorren/nuxt3-starter/README.md

   12. **[content](https://nuxt.com/docs/guide/directory-structure/content)**: contains your content files, such as markdown files.
 Used to create a file based CMS.
 Requires installation of the @nuxt/content module.
   13. **types**: contains your typescript types.
 If you define your types in a **.d.ts** file.
 You can use your types across the application.

-- `yarn add vue`
+- `pnpm add vue`
   The next step is to add boilerplate dependencies:
   1. **Vue** is the frontend framework used for this app, most of the vue features are already included in Nuxt 3.
-- `yarn add --dev eslint prettier eslint-config-prettier eslint-plugin-prettier @nuxtjs/eslint-config-typescript` This step is installing dev dependencies:
+- `pnpm add -D eslint prettier eslint-config-prettier eslint-plugin-prettier @nuxtjs/eslint-config-typescript` This step is installing dev dependencies:
   1. **Typescript**: we want to use strict Typescript because it leads to smoother developing, building and debugging.
 It also helps with code completion and documentation.
 Typescript is installed by default
   2. **ESLint**: we want to use ESLint to enforce certain code styles and rules, such as no unused variables.